OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **API for integration** with higher level tools such as billing, self-service portals... that offers all the rich functionality of the OpenNebula core, with bindings for :ref:`ruby <ruby>` and :ref:`java <java>` and :ref:`XMLRPC API <api>`,

 -  **OneFlow API** to create, control and monitor :ref:`multi-tier applications or services composed of interconnected Virtual Machines <appflow_api>`.

 -  **Sunstone custom routes and tabs** to extend the :ref:`sunstone server <sunstone_dev>`.

 -  **Hook Manager** to :ref:`trigger administration scripts upon VM state change <hooks>`.

-.. |OpenNebula Cloud Architecture|

 .. |OpenNebula Hypervisors| image:: /images/ONE_Hypervisors.png
 .. |OpenNebula Cloud Architecture| image:: /images/new_overview_integrators.png